 But here’s the good news: bankruptcy does not mean that you can’t get a small business loan in The Woodlands, TX.
 In fact, you might be able to take your hard lessons learned and translate them into something extremely profitable.
 Lenders will take into account not just your credit history, but the way you handled it—you can attach a brief note of explanation to your application.
 For example, personal bankruptcy due to medical bills is more “forgivable” than simply refusing to pay a business lender.

 How to get a small business loan after bankruptcy

-Wondering about the steps you’ll have to take to secure a loan for your small business after filing for bankruptcy?
+Wondering about the steps you’ll have to take to secure a loan for your company after filing for business bankruptcy?
 Here are some tips:

 - Secured credit cards: Secured credit cards use a cash deposit to use as collateral.
 It’s not quite the same as regular credit cards, where you can expense major items without having to worry about them, but it does help you establish a better credit history.